is-leeroy-jenkins/Mappy/README.md

 ###### mappy
 ![](https://github.com/is-leeroy-jenkins/Mappy/blob/master/resources/images/project_mappy.png)

-- `mappy` is a lightweight Python framework that wraps various mapping fucntion for use in GenAI agentic tooling.
+- `mappy` is a lightweight Python framework that wraps various mapping fucntionality for use in GenAI agentic tooling.
 It is designed to be simplify the integration of geospatial capabilities into ML/AI workflows and applications.

 - With `mappy`, you can enrich spreadsheets with latitude/longitude, calculate travel distances,
 generate static map previews, and use caching/rate limiting to control API usage — all from Python.